By Rachel Vincent-Clarke, Communications and Collections Assistant, McGill Visual Arts Collection

 Inevitably, the moment came where the work’s integrity was jeopardized due to buckling, as a result of the heavy paint.
 The preservation of the painting required conservation, for fear that it would become no longer exhibitable.
 The crucial process of restoring Le Buffet Rouge involved a lengthy stretching and relining and could not have been possible without the support of a generous donor who, in 2015, offered to cover the costs of the treatment.

-Following the careful conservation treatment by Legris Conservation, Le Buffet Rouge was returned to the Birks Common Room as the pièce de résistance, where it can still be admired today in all of its intriguing and colourful glory (Fig. 4).
+Following a careful conservation treatment by Legris Conservation, Le Buffet Rouge was returned to the Birks Common Room as the pièce de résistance, where it can still be admired today in all of its intriguing and colourful glory (Fig. 4).

 Shibanuma, Junko.
 Biographie de Bernard Lorjou.
 Association Bernard Lorjou, 2019.
 Retrieved from : http://lorjou.com/?p=104#more-104